-Sprinter recommends disconnecting the current to all chassis electric consumers using the battery isolator switch if the vehicle sits for periods longer than 2 months.
-It is located to the right of the accelerator pedal in the driver's foot well.
-Slide the red release down and pull it off the post.
+Sprinter recommends disconnecting the current to all chassis electric consumers using the engine battery disconnect cable if the vehicle sits for periods longer than 30 days.
 This will save jump starts, battery charge ups, and possible battery damage and replacement.
-The Mercedes-

-Benz Sprinter Operator's Manual describes its location, operation, and cautions in detail.
+The Mercedes-Benz Sprinter Operator's Manual describes its location, operation, and cautions in detail.